 Under Texas law, the prosecution must prove beyond all reasonable doubt that while committing theft the alleged offender intentionally caused or threatened to cause bodily injury to another.
 Alternatively, the prosecutor may have to prove that the offender knowingly or recklessly caused the victim to fear bodily injury or even death.

 These heavy accusations normally require reliable eyewitness testimony and other collaborative evidence to support the prosecution.
 A seasoned criminal defense attorney can dissect the prosecutor’s case and formulate the best defense.

 Attorney for Robbery Crimes in Dallas, Texas

 Texas law is incredibly unforgiving when it comes to robbery charges.
 A prosecutor often seeks a harsh penalty for any type of robbery conviction.
-If you have been charged with any form of robbery, including armed robbery or home invasion robbery, then contact Law Offices of Richard C. McConathy today.
+If you have been charged with any form including armed or home invasion, then contact Law Offices of Richard C. McConathy today.

 Call (972) 233-5700 at any time to speak with an attorney in Dallas County and the adjoining counties in the Northern Central Texas area.
 Crimes of violence can be difficult to fight.
 It is imperative you have a seasoned criminal defense attorney to help you mount an aggressive defense.

 The terms robbery and aggravated robbery are used interchangeably in the nightly news.
 However, this is not the case in the courtroom.
 Aggravated robbery requires proof that a weapon was present or that force was used on the victim.
 Both charges can result in grave consequences that can affect one’s employment, personal life, and civil rights.

 Robbery is defined under Tex.
 Penal Code § 29.02 (a).
 For a theft to be considered a robbery, one or more of the following elements must be proven beyond a reasonable doubt: